Sen. Manchin isolating after positive COVID test

 “I will isolate and follow CDC guidelines as I continue to work remotely to serve West Virginians,” he said.

-Manchin’s absence could impact voting in the Senate later this week.
-Members of the U.S. House of Representatives are able to vote remotely by proxy, but members of the U.S. Senate are not.
+With 82-year-old Sen. Patrick Leahy, D-Vt., also missing votes recently after two hip surgeries, Manchin’s illness underscores the fragility of Democrats’ control of the Senate.
+Members of the House of Representatives are able to vote remotely by proxy, but members of the Senate are not.

+The party hopes to push several legislative priorities through the 50-50 chamber this campaign season, including votes it hopes to hold next week on a top-tier measure curbing pharmaceutical prices and extending federal subsidies for health insurance.

+But with a summer recess scheduled to begin soon and the weeks until November’s elections dwindling, any Democratic absences due to new cases of COVID-19 or other reasons would complicate those plans.
+Leahy aides have said he is available to vote in the Senate if needed.
+Democrats control the chamber due to Vice President Kamala Harris’ tie-breaking vote

-Lawmakers are expected to take a final vote on a bill to boost semiconductor production in the United States this week.
+Lawmakers are expected to take a final vote on a bill to boost semiconductor production, which has bipartisan support.
 The bill making its way through the Senate is a top priority of the Biden administration.

 The legislation would add about $79 billion to the deficit over 10 years, mostly as a result of new grants and tax breaks that would subsidize the cost that computer chip manufacturers incur when building or expanding chip plants in the United States.